Tarek Elrich: Western Sydney Wanderers

 It was confirmed on 25 June 2012 that Elrich had signed with Western Sydney for the 2012–13 season.
 He was one of the club's first three signings, along with Aaron Mooy and Kwabena Appiah-Kubi.

 Elrich, along with teammates Dino Kresinger, Joey Gibbs and Rocky Visconte were released by the Wanderers at the conclusion of the 2012–13 A-League season.

 Adelaide United

 Following limited success with the Wanderers, Elrich was signed by Adelaide United for the 2013–14 season.
 He won his first silverware with Adelaide as part of the 2014 FFA Cup winning side.

-In the 2014–15 A-League season, Elrich scored a fantastic solo goal against Melbourne City in a 4–1 win with some pundits claiming the goal to be worthy of the yearly Puskas award.
-After a fantastic season at right-back with the Reds, he was selected in the 2014–2015 PFA Team of the Year.
+In the 2014–15 A-League season, Elrich scored a solo goal against Melbourne City in a 4–1 win with some pundits claiming the goal to be worthy of the yearly Puskas award.
+After this season at right-back with the Reds, he was selected in the 2014–2015 PFA Team of the Year.

 In recognition of his run of form, Elrich was awarded a 2-year contract extension on 29 September 2015 running through to the 2017–18 A-League season.